24

 4. Increase within the Same Pay Grade: When an employee is transferred, reclassified, or flex staffed into a job within the same pay grade, the employee is eligible for a salary increase in accordance with Starting Pay Rates (section III, D.1).

-5. Base Pay Adjustments: An employee’s base pay may be adjusted without a change in job as a result of salary inequities, salary compression (between supervisor and subordinate) or career progression.
-The Decision Maker may request a review by Human Resources for inequities within a job title and/or compression by submitting a written justification.
+5. Base Pay Adjustments: An employee’s base pay may be adjusted without a change in job because of salary inequities, salary compression (between supervisor and subordinate), or career progression.
+In addition, a base pay adjustment may be made prior to the end of an employee’s probationary period should the supervisor discover the employee exhibits additional skillsets that were not known at the time of hire that the County will use during their employment.
+The Decision Maker may request a review by Human Resources for inequities within a job title, compression, or additional skillsets by submitting a written justification.
 Base pay adjustments are approved by the Human Resources Director or designee.

 IV.
 PAYROLL ADVANCES: An employee can receive advance payment of wages only in a bona fide emergency situation upon approval of the Decision Maker and the Payroll Manager.
 A request for a payroll advance must be submitted on or before the pay period end date (enclosure 2).
 Requests for a payroll advance will not be approved in consecutive pay periods for the same employee or more than twice per calendar year.